- Department: Chemistry

 Atmospheric processing and sinks

-Lecture 20: Physical properties of aerosols (1-hour JFH)
+Lecture 19: Physical properties and sinks of aerosols (1-hour JFH)

 Primary particles - sea salt, minerals, soot